Björn Bregy: Career

 Bregy made his K-1 debut on June 3, 2000 at K-1 Fight Night 2000 in Zürich, Switzerland, against Reinhard Ulz.
 He won the fight by 2 round KO.

 On May 21, 2005, in Stockholm, Sweden, Bregy beat all three opponents Pavel Majer, Denis Grigoriev and Gary Turner and won his first K-1 tournament title.
-In 2006 Bregy continued his strong performance in K-1 World GP in Amsterdam, winning the tournament by three consecutive KO's over Freddy Kemayo, Naoufal Benazzouz and Gokhan Saki and qualified himself for K-1 World GP final elimination 2006 in Osaka, Japan.
+In 2006 Bregy continued his strong performance in K-1 World GP in Amsterdam, winning the tournament by three consecutive KOs over Freddy Kemayo, Naoufal Benazzouz and Gokhan Saki, and qualifying for the K-1 World GP final elimination 2006 in Osaka, Japan.
 He was matched up against the defending K-1 World champion Semmy Schilt, and lost the fight by first round left hook KO.

 On February 9, 2008 at K-1 Europe Elimination GP in Budapest, Hungary, Bregy knocked out Paula Mataele and qualified for the K-1 European GP held in Amsterdam, Netherlands.

 On April 26, 2008 Bregy participated on his third consecutive K-1 European GP.
-He knocked out South African Jan Nortje in quarterfinals and was stopped by Errol Zimmerman in semis at the end of third round by a flurry of punches.
+He knocked out South African Jan Nortje in the quarterfinals and was stopped by Errol Zimmerman in the semis at the end of the third round by a flurry of punches.